Bachelor of Science in Health, Exercise Science

 Deadline for updated transcripts from non-UNF schools for spring grades is no later than 2nd Friday in May.
 Deadline for updated transcripts from non-UNF schools for summer grades is no later than 2nd Friday in August.
-If official transcripts are not available, applicants are required to complete a grade report as stated below:
+If official transcripts are not available by then, applicants are required to complete a grade report as stated below:

-This form is only necessary for Exercise Science applicants taking courses outside of UNF in the spring/summer term of the same year that admission is sought for the program.
+Grade Report forms are necessary for Exercise Science applicants with "In Progress" courses during spring or summer term of the same year that admission is sought for the program.
 You will receive communication requesting the forms be completed when the initial review is conducted on your application.
 The applicant should fill in all information except for the grade and missing assignments; that information should be filled in by the course instructor.
-Forms should be supplied to the Brooks College of Health Clinical & Applied Movement Sciences Office by mail, in person, via email or fax.
+Forms should be returned to the Brooks College of Health Clinical & Applied Movement Sciences Office by mail, in person, via email or fax, preferably within two weeks.
 Do not mail this form to any other office on campus.
-The appropriate email to which to send a pdf copy of this completed form is firstname.lastname@example.org.
+The appropriate email to which to send a pdf copy of this completed form is email@example.com.
 The proper fax is (904) 620-2848; all faxes should include a cover sheet.
 Due to current remote working conditions, email is the preferred method of delivery.
 Having the form emailed directly from your instructor's email address will suffice for an instructor signature.

 Mandatory Orientation: Friday before fall semester starts.

 Upon acceptance the following requirements must be fulfilled prior to the Clinical Internship (Program will assist accepted students with the items listed below):